Skip to content

 • rent commencement risk tied to buildout delays

-This article is for informational purposes only and is not legal advice.
-TI practices vary by market, property type, and local rules.
-Use this as a checklist and confirm key terms with qualified professionals.
+This is general information, not legal advice.
+Mechanic's-lien statutes, waiver forms, and notice deadlines vary materially by state, and TI practices vary by market and property type.
+Use this as a checklist and confirm key terms with qualified counsel before signing or starting construction.